Zush vs NameQuick: AI File Renamer Comparison

 NameQuick

-NameQuick is a Mac-only AI file renamer with two pricing paths: a Managed subscription starting at $5/month (with selectable credit packs from 500 up to 10,000/month) or a Self-Managed BYOK plan at $38 one-time where you bring your own API key.
+NameQuick is a Mac-only AI file renamer with two pricing paths: Managed subscriptions at $5, $10, $20, or $35/month for 500, 2,000, 5,000, or 10,000 credits, or a Self-Managed BYOK plan at $38 one-time where you bring your own API key.

 The Rules Engine is one of NameQuick’s distinct features — beyond renaming, it can move, tag, archive, and reorganize files automatically based on conditions you define.